serushakov/bike-workouts/README.md

 ## Project Overview

-This project is the outcome of a school course where we learn to develop android application.
+This project is the outcome of a school course where we learn to develop android applications.
 At the end of the course we are given 4-weeks time to develop an Android app that will reflect our learning from the course.

 ## Technologies